 The Loxia 21mm is not that great for False Colour work as there always seems to be a Red zone in the centre, after Channel Swapping, which is not that easy to eliminate.

-To conclude I would say the Loxia 21mm is absolutely fantastic for 590-720nm Black and White work, but give False Colour a miss with this lens.
+To conclude I would say the Loxia 21mm is Good for 590-720nm Black and White work with some Photoshop work, but give False Colour a miss with this lens.
 Its still my favourite lens for 720nm IR work though, the sharpness is incredible.

 Voigtlander Heliar 15mm f/4.5 III, Leica M Mount Lens, this lens is very much like the Loxia 21mm above, great in Black and White at 590-720nm, not so much in False Colour.
 This probably due to both lenses being made by Cosina in Japan, they probably share similar coatings despite what Zeiss and Voigtlander may say.